 Pets are not alligators.
 With humans as their only known predator, these enormous reptiles are apex predators.

-It is impossible to domesticate or tame alligators.
+It is impossible can alligators be tamed.
 Although it has never been done, theoretically it is feasible.
 While some individuals keep crocodiles and alligators as pets, this is discouraged and does not imply that the animals have been domesticated.

 Alligators In Captivity

-Although alligators can survive in captivity, it does not imply that they have been domesticated, tamed, or trained.
+Although alligators can survive in captivity, it does not imply that alligators be tamed, domesticated or trained.

 Numerous alligators are kept in captivity and can be seen at zoos and other attractions.
 It is more prevalent in the southern states—Florida and Louisiana, in particular.